Conference Menu

 Moderators will urge participants and attendees to consider the theme of the session and reflect on what they have gained from the presentations.
 They will be able to share their thoughts after synthesizing their learning to bridge practice gaps for effective forward collaboration.

-Engineering Communal Green Chemistry Thinking (CE/EN/GR)
+Engineering Communal Green Chemistry Thinking (GR)

 Organizers